 The application project (MyApplication) does not have any code.
 Instead, it references a set of service projects.
 It also has three other types of content:

 PowerShell scripts for deploying or upgrading your application.

 Includes the ApplicationManifest.xml file under ApplicationPackageRoot, which describes your application's composition.
 Associated application parameter files are under ApplicationParameters, which can be used to specify environment-specific parameters.
 Visual Studio selects an application parameter file that's specified in the associated publish profile.

 For an overview of the contents of the service project, see Getting started with Reliable Services.

 Deploy and debug the application

-Once the application starts, Visual Studio automatically brings up the Diagnostics Event Viewer, where you can see trace output from the service.
+After the application starts, Visual Studio automatically brings up the Diagnostics Event Viewer, where you can see trace output from your services.

 RunAsyncmethod of MyStatefulService.cs.

 Expand one of the events to see more details, including the node where the code is running.
 In this case, it is _Node_0, though it might differ on your machine.